nushackers/nushackers-site/content/post/2016-09-18-digest-three-internships.md

 ### Stripe

 Main languages are Ruby and Scala.
-Uses Github for code, PR, code review, phabricator for issue tracking.
+Uses GitHub for code, PR, code review, phabricator for issue tracking.
 Deploys to AWS using a custom tool, and developers can develop on AWS instances too.

 ### Uber